ing-bank/rokku/docs/Proxy_mode_dd.md

 So this could imply maintenance or unforeseen problems with new signature types.
 - We'll have an overview of who created/modified what files in Ceph as well.
 Basically we'll use Ceph as intended and only take away the authorisation and authentication part towards Gargoyle.

+### User flow

+A **new user** arrives

+1. New user announces himself to STS with valid keycloak token (getSession)
+2. STS creates a access/secretkey pair and a short term token
+3. User goes to Proxy with these credentials
+4. Proxy validates the credentials and authorises requestion.
+5. If needed creates the access/secretkey pair in Ceph
+6. Request to CEPH is done

+This way a user only has to know his login with keycloak, STS can always return him the same acces/secretkey initially generated.
+Everytime the user comes back, he will receive again the same access/secretkey from STS as it's linked to his keycloak account there.

+For **AssumeRole** we can do as follows:

+1. User asks for domino role with STS
+2. STS checks if this is possible with keycloak or Ranger
+3. If so he generates a token for this and returns the users own access/secretkey with the new token
+4. When user comes to proxy the proxy will ask what user belongs to these credentials, STS will then return the domino role as the token was generated for that role.
+5. Authorisation happens with domino-role
+6. Request to CEPH happens with users own access/secretkey